 Colorado’s Electric Cooperatives Support Opportunities for Youth

-For over three decades, the electric cooperatives of Colorado, Kansas, Oklahoma, and Wyoming have conducted an outstanding educational seminar known as the Cooperative Youth Leadership Camp.
-Every July, nearly 100 high school students travel to Clark, Colorado (north of Steamboat Springs), after being selected by their local cooperatives as participants.
+For more than three decades, the electric cooperatives of Colorado, Kansas, Oklahoma, and Wyoming have conducted a fun weeklong experience known as Cooperative Youth Leadership Camp.
+Every July, selected high school students travel to Clark, Colorado (north of Steamboat Springs), after being chosen by their local cooperatives as participants.
+This year’s Cooperative Youth Leadership Camp was another huge success with 79 student campers, six ambassadors, and 13 counselors participating.

-A presentation from HawkQuest taught campers about raptors and about Colorado electric cooperatives’ role in avian protection.
+A presentation from HawkQuest taught campers about raptors and the electric cooperatives’ role in avian protection.
 The days were busy, but the evenings were also packed with fun — like a talent show.
 The amount of creativity showcased at the talent show was incredible this year; the night ended with many smiles and laughs all around.

 A banquet on the final night of camp gave students an opportunity to say goodbye to their new camp friends; and they also finalized the election of the 2025 camp ambassadors.
 The three Western Division ambassadors for 2025 are represented by Y-W Electric: Anderson Filla, Alyssa Roberts, and Haylee Roseberry.
 Clancy Cummings, Tessa Inman, and Kase Kill were elected as the three Eastern Division ambassadors.
 These ambassadors will attend next year’s camp to help as student leaders.